design-automation-edu/urban-prototyping-2018/zi_han/iteration1.md

 ## Evaluation

 While this iteration proved a high number of good buildings, this iteration has a high number of bad windows.
 This is due to the way the grid had been laid out, with irregular 4 to 6-sided polygon blocks with windows facing closely to adjacent blocks.
-This in turn also affects the view factor, giving it xxx.
+This in turn also affects the view factor, giving it only 60.97% of windows within the acceptable range.
 From an Urban morphology point of view, the irregular 4 to 6-sided polygon blocks are less desirable for land developers to purchase and build.
 Also, it leads to impractical road situations with junctions of 3 and 5 roads.
 In the next iteration, the plot will be divided more regularly with the Manhattan grid so as to improve view factors and hence more good window.